Employee Recognition Letters: 6 Examples and Templates

 - Aid in retention.

-Here are some sample recognition letters that can help get you started.
+Here are some sample employee recognition letters to get you started.

 Note: These are just a starting point.
-It’s important to add specific details in recognition letters and your own verbiage to help make recognition letters meaningful.
+It’s important to add specific details in recognition letters and your own verbiage to help make your employee appreciation efforts meaningful.
+Sign-offs can be customized based on the sender and situation.

 Employees going above and beyond with their performance can be one of the best reasons to write recognition letters.